 Heading Into the Labyrinth

 In 1968 HTV gained the ITV franchise for the Wales and West Country region, which was among the less prestigious ITV franchises.
 Unable to command the budgets that larger companies could dedicate to prestigious dramas, HTV decided to compete by making quality children's dramas.
-The most successful children's television drama of the era was, of course, Doctor Who (1963+).
-Throughout the 1970s Bob Baker with his writing partner Dave Martin were among its most prolific contributors, creating well-loved characters such as Omega and K-9.
+The most successful children's television drama of the era was, of course, the BBC's Doctor Who (1963+).
+Throughout the 1970s Bob Baker and his writing partner Dave Martin3 were among its most prolific contributors, creating well-loved characters such as Omega and K-9.
 They also started writing for HTV's dramas, contributing a script for children's drama Pretenders (1972) and the award winning adult drama Thick as Thieves (1972).
 This led to them being commissioned by HTV to create their own children's series, Arthur of the Britons (1972-3) in an interpretation of the King Arthur myth without magic.

 This series led to their being considered safe hands to create more children's dramas that were broadcast across the whole ITV network.
 The next, Sky (1975), involved a magical being and three teenagers seeking the Juganet.
 The next, King of the Castle (1977), was set in a tower block where a child finds himself in an alternate, inverted world and was considered to be too scary for children to watch on their own.
 This was followed by another series, Follow Me (1977) about smuggling.
 However having written several self-contained series with definite beginnings and especially endings, Baker planned to next create a television series that had the potential to continue just as Doctor Who did.